Open the way app

 TSA Wait Times | www.way.com/msp/tsa-wait-times |

-When you look at the map of MSP Airport, you'll see two terminals at Minneapolis-Saint Paul International Airport (MSP).
-Terminal 1 Lindbergh is named after aviator Charles Lindbergh, and Terminal 2 Humphrey is named after former the United States Vice President Hubert Humphrey.
+When you look at the map of MSP Airport, you can see the two terminals.
+Terminal 1 Lindbergh is named after aviator Charles Lindbergh, and Terminal 2 Humphrey is named after former US Vice President Hubert Humphrey.

 MSP has several train/tram systems that transport people around the airport.

-The LRT links Terminals 1 and 2, operating outside of the security area from beneath the Terminal 1 transit center to the transit center linked to the terminal parking facility in Terminal 2.
-The LRT ride between the two terminals is free; however, the line extends from both terminals outside the airport area for a cost.
+The LRT trains connect Terminals 1 and 2 and will take you to 17 other destinations outside the airport.
+Also, the LRT ride between the two terminals is free; however, the line extends from both terminals outside the airport area for a cost.

 Terminal 1 | Terminal 2 |